JuicEcommerce/juicechain-nodejs/README.md

 ### Good to Know

-#### Wallet
+#### ManagedWallet
-Wallet is a unique address in JuicEchain which allows its owner to manage and collect digital Assets.
+ManagedWallet is a unique address in JuicEchain which allows its owner to manage and collect digital Assets.
 It is based on asymmetric encryption with public (wallet address) and private keys (made for securing and signing every transaction).